November 2018 VIP: Alexandra Curran, Esq.

 Curran, 33, took her first job after law school and clerkships in the specialized area of veterans law.
 Soon she was immersed in 150 veterans' cases at a time.
 Now, working in medical malpractice with Tate & Latham in Providence, Rhode Island, Curran still finds plenty of opportunities to represent veterans by taking federal Veterans Pro Bono Program cases before the U.S. Court of Appeals for Veterans Claims.
 For her deft handling of a great volume of veterans appeals above and beyond the call of duty, Curran has been selected as The Veterans Consortium Volunteer Inspiring Pro Bono (VIP) for November 2018.

-Courtney Smith, Director of Outreach and Education for TVC, is impressed with the caseload that Curran takes on while taking care of her family, which now includes a daughter, as well as her medical malpractice clients.
+Courtney Smith, Senior Director, CAVC Practice for TVC, is impressed with the caseload that Curran takes on while taking care of her family, which now includes a daughter, as well as her medical malpractice clients.
 "Alexandra works tirelessly on behalf of our veterans.
 She never hesitates to take on more and more pro bono cases.
 She is a go-to attorney who is dedicating countless hours in service to our veterans."